We may earn money or products from the companies mentioned in this post.

 Two different cookies with a linked past.
 When you think of macaroons, do you recall those sweet lumps of shredded coconut with a golden crust?
 Or do you think of those vibrantly colored airy meringue sandwiches that the French refer to as macarons?
 Though these cookies share similar names, they look and taste differently.
 Classic Coconut Macaroons are tender and chewy on the inside and Macarons are light and crisp with usually a buttercream filling.

 A Brief History

-Macaroons can trace their story back to Italy, where the flourless and unleavened cookies were originally made with almond paste, in Italian these cookies are called amaretti.
-Then two things happened, some inventive bakers swapped in shredded coconut for the almond paste and others tried making it with ground almonds finely ground into flour.
-The coconut version became really popular with the European Jewish community, the cookie was a perfect treat for Passover because it was unleavened.
-The version made with ground almonds, spelled macaron in French, was developed by French chefs.
-So now your most difficult decision is which to eat: Do you prefer the chewy coconut macaroons or the crispy meringue-like French macaron?
+Macaroons can trace their story back to Italy, where the flourless and unleavened cookies were originally made with almond paste.
+In Italy, the cookies are called amaretti.
+A very inventive baker swapped in shredded coconut for the almond paste and some made the cookies with almonds finely ground into the flour.
+The coconut version became really popular with the European Jewish community.
+The cookie was a perfect treat for Passover because it was unleavened.

 A French macaron is a sweet meringue-based confection.
 Made with egg whites, icing sugar, granulated sugar, almond meal and food coloring.
 A rainbow of food coloring colors!
 The related coconut macaroon is often confused with the French macaron.
 This makes me confused and apparently many other people too.
 The French Macaron was developed by French chefs in France.
 (I think:)